joanteixi/joanteixi.github.io/_posts/2013-12-18-lazy-loading-thing-in-our-entities.md

 {% gist joanteixi/8014610 %}

 Every time that user object is created,  Doctrine dispatch onLoad event.
-We can listen to this event  with a listener that incorporates Redis service.
+We can listen to this event  with a listener that has injected the Redis service.

 {% gist joanteixi/58e6c280d117773f2126 %}

-So, every time that we do something like:
+So, every time we get a Venue entity and call getLikes() method, the REDIS values are called and injected into our Venue instance.

     $venue = $em->getRepository('CoreBundle:Venue')->find(1);

-When we call :
+    $venue->getLikes() //out counter is injected.

-    $venue->getLikes(), the REDIS instance is called and injected into Venue object.
+That's all!
+Hope will help